Group Class - Schedule Dates Below

 Spring 2022 - Classes

-Location - Online and 1 hour in person in Somerset TX (South San Antonio Area)
+Location - 2 hours online and 1 hour in person in Somerset TX (South San Antonio Area)

 NOTICE: You will receive a link to the Online